 Making an impact starts with strong culture, and strong culture creates an exceptional place for people to do their best work.

 It’s also not enough to simply create an organizational culture.
 Culture requires ongoing attention and active involvement.
 As important as culture is to an organization’s success, it’s equally important to understand how your people perceive the culture.
-Culture and employee engagement are very much linked to one another, and culture will heavily influence engagement.
+Great company culture and employee engagement are very much linked to one another, and culture will heavily influence engagement.

 What is Culture?